makiaveli1/Quill/README.md

 #####  BUG
 Could not finish stripe setup due to a bug where whenever user clicked to complete order, stripe said webhook not responding and you get an invalid information error in admin console.
 I have tried to fix this issue by setting up stripe again and making sure all credentials wheere present, but it still does not work.
 I have also tried to contact stripe support

+Also main header is not fully responsive in mobile version.
+Will fix.
 #### Products

 The products available for purchase on Quill are listed on this page and the page provides easy-to-use sorting and filtering options to help users find what they want within the product listings.